 Fizzy Tablet Surprise

 For a quick and easy eruption, use a fizzy tablet (like an antacid) in water.
 It’s a less messy and faster way to get those volcanic bubbles flowing.
+If your kids love this reaction, try incorporating it into other water sensory bin ideas.

 Miniature Landscape

 Create a whole scene with your volcano using small plants and landscape features.
 It’s like crafting a tiny world where eruptions are part of the fun.
+You can even incorporate pebble art ideas to build rocky terrain.

 Garden Hose Cleanup